-Kia ora, I’m Bridget Hoadley, the human behind Elastic Design – a multidisciplinary design studio (currently) based in Melbourne, Australia.
+I'm Bridget Hoadley, the human behind Elastic Design – multidisciplinary design studio (currently) based in Melbourne.

-I’m a creative designer, illustrator and dyslexic thinker (it’s my super power) working with folk on print design, brand design, illustration, and art calendars, amongst other things.
+I’m a creative designer, illustrator and dyslexic thinker (it’s like a super power) working with folk on print design, brand design, illustration, and art calendars, amongst a bunch of other projects.

 My journey began over two decades ago when I discovered a passion for design and creative thinking.
 As a dyslexic thinker, I’ve always seen the world differently, processing information and connecting ideas in innovative ways.
 I’ve learned early on to embrace my unique strengths, developing a talent for crafting powerful narratives and bringing clarity to complex messages through design.